-The courses are designed with the target entry students being BS graduates.
-An entry student who has MS/MEng degree can use up to 21 credits of graduate KGCOE level or approved equivalent courses toward their PhD degree.
-The following provides a summary of the four course categories that were designed to provide students both discipline-specific training and cross-disciplinary focus-area (problem) driven education.
+The courses are designed with the target entry students being graduates with a bachelor's degree.
+An entry student who has a Masters of Science or a Masters of Engineering degree can transfer credits from the Masters degree towards the PhD degree (see "Additional Conditions" and "Applying Coursework from other Schools toward the PhD" later in this manual).
+The following provides a summary of the curriculum that was designed to provide students both discipline-specific training and cross-disciplinary focus-area (problem) driven education.

-- ENGR-701 Interdisciplinary Research Methods: Fundamental practices on trans-disciplinary research, research statistics, research ethics, and mock qualifying exam (technical communications: literature review, paper writing and presentations). - ENGR-702 Translating Discovery Into Practice: Fundamental practices on public policy as related to engineering research; technology commercialization; intellectual property; case studies on transportation, energy, communication, healthcare and others; technical communications: (patent literature review, paper writing and presentations). - Engineering Foundation (6 credits, 2 courses): Engineering analytics and mathematics such as advanced mathematics, optimization, stochastic processes, etc. Students may use one or more courses from prior Master's study.
-Select two courses from: - MECE-707, ENGR-707 - MECE-709, ENGR-709 - ISEE-601 Systems Modeling and Optimization - ISEE-760 Design of Experiments - ISEE-771 Engineering of Systems I - A similar course approved by the program director - Discipline Concentration (9 credits, 3 courses): Discipline-specific foundation courses from mechanical and industrial engineering courses.
-The intent of this requirement is to demonstrate depth of expertise in a field. - ISEE-6xx, ISEE-7xx, ISEEE-8xx - MECE-6xx, MECE-7xx, MECE-8xx - Focus Area Electives (Minimum 9 credits, maximum 12 credits): The intent of focus area electives is to allow students to take any graduate level course from across the Kate Gleason College of Engineering that will help support their research endeavors. - KGCOE-aaaa-6xx, KGCOE-aaaa-7xx, KGCOE-aaaa-8xx - A graduate course from a discipline outside of KGCOE as approved by the program director - ENGR-795 Doctoral Seminar (Minimum 3 credits, maximum 6 credits): Students may elect to take an additional focus area elective in place of 3 doctoral seminar credits.
-Students must attend doctoral seminar at least one semester each academic year.
+- ENGR-701 Interdisciplinary Research Methods: Fundamental practices on transdisciplinary research, research statistics, research ethics, and mock qualifying exam (technical communications: literature review, paper writing and presentations).
+Because this course helps student prepare for the Qualifying Exam it should be taken before attempting the exam (usually within the first year of studies in the program). - ENGR-702 Translating Discovery Into Practice: Fundamental practices on public policy as related to engineering research; technology commercialization; intellectual property; case studies on transportation, energy, communication, healthcare and others; technical communications: (patent literature review, paper writing and presentations). - ECEP-796 Research Methods in Electrical and Computer Engineering: Introduction to foundational methods and skill to conduct research in electrical and computer engineering with a focus on deep critical thinking about a problem and the ability to create new knowledge by channeling technical knowledge into creative thinking.
+Because this course cover key skill that form the Qualifying Exam, it is strongly recommended to complete this course before attempting the exam (usually within the first year of studies in the program). - Engineering Foundation (6 credits, 2 courses): Engineering analytics and mathematics such as advanced mathematics, optimization, stochastic processes, etc. Students may use one or more courses from prior Master's study.
+Select two courses from: - EEEE-707 Engineering Analysis - EEEE-709 Advanced Engineering Mathematics - CMPE-610 Analytical Topics in Computer Engineering - A similar course approved by the program director - Discipline Concentration Electives (9 credits, 3 courses): Discipline-specific foundation courses from electrical and computer engineering courses.
+The intent of this requirement is to attain depth of expertise in the field of electrical and computer engineering.